 This is also (conveniently) that exact same problem many people playing with embedded systems have!
 They may need to swap out one accelerometer for another depending on price, availability, resolution, or any number of factors.
 The traditional approach of one-off drivers doesn't work well here, though, since every driver probably reports separate units and scales of measure, in different types and sizes, etc., and it can be painful to switch from one sensor to another, even if they offer similar functionality.

 The Adafruit Unified Sensor driver follows Android's lead here and tries to harmonize sensor data into a single (lighter weight than the heavier Android model) 'type', and also abstracts away details about the sensor into another common 'type' that lets us describe sensors in a well-defined manner.

-Adafruit Unified Sensor Driver allows you to take any supported sensor, drop it into your system, and it should just work out of the box with the rest of your code.
+The biggest advantage is that using drivers based on the Adafruit Unified Sensor Driver allows you to take any supported sensor, drop it into your system, and it should just work out of the box with the rest of your code.

 Any related driver will report the same SI units, using the same scale, and you will call exactly the same functions to read your data.

 The ADXL345 accelerometer isn't available or you need something cheaper?
 Just grab any other accelerometer (the LSM303DLHC for example), change the constructor and off you go!